-One of Barcelona’s best known pieces of public art is a 30m long blood red mural intended to raise awareness to HIV and AIDS.
+One of Barcelona’s best-known pieces of public art is a 30m long blood-red mural intended to raise awareness of HIV and AIDS.

-The mural was painted in 1989 by American artist Keith Haring who had been diagnosed HIV positive three years earlier.
+The mural was painted in 1989 by American artist Keith Haring, who was diagnosed HIV positive three years earlier.
 Famous for his graffiti-inspired artwork on the New York Metro, Haring was invited to paint in Barcelona while in Spain for the ARCO contemporary art festival in Madrid.

 After this comes a group of 3 larger figures in the poses of the three wise monkeys (see no evil, hear no evil, speak no evil) followed by another snake being killed by a figure wielding a steak.

 Painting freehand, Haring took 5 hours to complete the mural which terminates with his signature and the message Todos Juntos Podemos Parar el SIDA (together we can stop AIDS).